SwiftDil/swiftdil-postman/README.md

 Our API endeavours to adhere to RESTfull principles and returns JSON for all responses including errors.
 For further information on the API, please refer to our [API Reference](https://reference.swiftdil.com).

-We designed our API demo to run with Postman, a REST client which helps making API calls with ease.
+We designed our API demo to run with **Postman**, a REST client which helps making API calls with ease.
 We used Version 5.2.0 of Postman for this guide.
 However, the steps described below should be compatible with earlier or later Postman versions.

 In order to use the API demo, you **must obtain Sandbox API Credentials** by completing the [Sandbox Access Form](https://www.swiftdil.com/#sandbox) on our website.